Tigertailz: Reunion (2005-2009)

-In 2005, the band reformed their classic lineup, replacing Andy Skinner with former City Kidds drummer Matt Blakout.
+In 2005, the band reformed their classic line-up, replacing Andy Skinner with former City Kidds drummer Matt Blakout.
 The band won a court order for ownership of the Tigertailz name, reclaiming it from a spin-off band fronted by Steevi Jaimz.

 They completed a reunion tour of the United Kingdom, then performed in festivals in Sweden and Spain for more than 70,000 people with Whitesnake and Twisted Sister.
 Kerrang! magazine wrote in praise of the reunion, journalist Steve Beebee describing it as "persistently entertaining, with monstrous melodies that reach delirious peaks".

 Bezerk 2.0 was released on Demolition Records in August 2006.

-Bass player Pepsi Tate was diagnosed with pancreatic cancer in 2007.
+On 18 September 2007, aged 42, Pepsi Tate died after suffering with pancreatic cancer.
+He died at Holme Towers Cancer Hospice in Penarth only a few weeks after he had married his longtime partner, Welsh opera singer Shân Cothi.

 The band signed a new recording contract with Sanctuary Records, and in August 2007 released Thrill Pistol, a double album packaged with the previously unreleased original version of 1992's Wazbones album.
 Beebee praised the album in Kerrang!, calling on fans to "kindly hail this rejuvenated band for the time-defying devils they are".
+It was dedicated to Pepsi and his family.

 Following Tate's death in September 2007, Tigertailz continued to tour with former City Kidds lead guitarist Glenn "Nailz" Quinn playing bass.
 They played numerous European festival shows, supported Ace Frehley in the UK, and performed at the UK's Hard Rock Hell festival in 2008 and 2009.

 Bezerk anniversary (2010)

-In January 2010, Tigertailz recruited Sarah Firebrand as their new bass player.
+In January 2010, Tigertailz recruited Sarah Firebrand, briefly a member of alternative band We've Got a Fuzzbox and We're Gonna Use It, as their new bass player.
 They played Bezerk entirely in sequence at some live shows, recording some performances for a future live album.
 After an April benefit performance at the Fuel Rock Club in Cardiff for the Amser Justin Time charity, set up in Pepsi Tate's memory, the band headlined the Stockholm Rock Out Festival in Sweden in May.

 Following further Bezerk Live dates, Tigertailz replaced drummer Matt Blakout with former Rachel Stamp drummer Robin Guy.
 Tigertailz headlined the first night of 2010's Hard Rock Hell and released Bezerk Live - Burnin' Fuel in December.
 In June 2011, Ace Finchum rejoined the band.

 They were expected to record their next studio album in 2011 but in an interview with the Queens of Steel webzine, Jay Pepper cast doubt on the future of the band, saying, "(It's) facing a crossroads as to its survival.
 I don't know if we can survive the latest troubles."

 The band parted company with Sarah Firebrand in late 2011.
 Frontman Kim Hooker left in 2012, the remaining members citing "a total breakdown of relationship resulting from the singer's unprofessional conduct".